 Ciranda's FLO ID number is 3024.

 Select coconut products

 Roundtable on Sustainable Palm Oil

-We have signed the Declaration of Sustainability with and are members of the Sustainable Food Trade Association (SFTA).
-We expect to have our sustainability audit done by the end of 2013.
+We are members of, and have signed the Declaration of Sustainability with the Sustainable Food Trade Association (SFTA).

 Finally, we support sustainability by taking small steps in our own individual lives - like replacing an energy-intensive lawn with a prairie garden, creating a rainwater catch system, installing solar panels to produce part of our electrical needs and having bee-hives.